Josh Breiner: Investigative reporting and exposés

 Among other things, he published the following exposés:

 A 2010 investigation that revealed that government ministries were transferring budgets to the Od Yosef Hai Yeshiva in Yitzhar, which is considered by the Shin Bet to be a hotbed of right-wing extremism in Samaria.
 Following the investigation, the state stopped funding the institution, among other things, in light of the Shin Bet's recommendation.

-In December 2012, he revealed a recording of Minister Silvan Shalom admitting that a committee established by the government, headed by retired judge Edmond Levy, was appointed because it was known in advance that its members would write a report supporting the right-wing position regarding outposts and settlements in Judea and Samaria, and because Levy was a former Likud member.
+In December 2012, he revealed a recording of Minister Silvan Shalom admitting that a committee established by the government, headed by retired judge Edmond Levy, was appointed because it was known in advance that its members would write a report supporting the right-wing position regarding outposts and settlements in the West Bank, and because Levy was a former Likud member.

 Many revelations in the Umm al-Hiran car-ramming incident, including the police's failures in the incident, the police and Shin Bet's versions, and the refusal of State Attorney Shai Nitzan to investigate those involved in the incident.

 Exposing the investigation of 3 Shin Bet agents by a special team of the Ministry of Justice on suspicion that they ordered female soldiers to search the genitals of a Palestinian detainee without reason.

 Exposing the email affair of the head of the police's human resources department, Gila Gaziel, in which it was revealed that emails from Gaziel's computer were deleted as part of an investigation by the State Comptroller into unusual expenses for the farewell event with former Commissioner Yohanan Danino.
 Following the publication, Gaziel was interrogated with a warning by the MHA (מח"ש).

 The disclosure of the transcripts of the interrogation of the head of Lahav 433, Superintendent Roni Ritman, during which he raised the possibility that the complaints filed against him for sexual offenses were due to the summoning of the Prime Minister's wife, Sara Netanyahu, for questioning in the Prime Minister's Residence affair.